-These comments are submitted on behalf of the undersigned academics, scientists, and clinicians.
+These comments are submitted on behalf of the undersigned scientists.
 We declare collectively that we have no direct or indirect financial or fiduciary interest in any chemical or product that is the subject of these comments.
-The co-signers' institutional affiliations are included for identification purposes only and do not imply institutional endorsement or support unless indicated otherwise.
+The co-signers' institutional affiliations are included for identification purposes only and do not imply institutional endorsement or support.